Is it time to pay

 Be enrolled in a university, master’s program, academy, or conservatory

-Have already paid university fees for the current academic year
+Having paid the enrollment for the current academic year

 Be regularly attending the program (not behind schedule)